vanglian/frappe_cashfree/README.md

 ### Frappe Cashfree

-Integration for Frappe with Cashfree Payment gateway
+Integration for Frappe with Cashfree Payment gateway.
+This is a small integration solution for integrating Frappe with Cashfree.
+The dependencies of Python SDK of Cashfree has version clash with the dependencies of Frappe.
+Hence the need to write this app.

 ### Installation